dashpay/docs/docs/user/masternodes/setup-evonode.rst

 configuration to the blockchain so the Evolution masternode can be included in the deterministic list.

-An Evolution masternode (or EvoNode) can be registered from the official Dash Core wallet.
+An Evolution masternode (or evonode) can be registered from the official Dash Core wallet.
 This guide will describe the steps.

 ..